nishanthere10/profile/README.md

 # 🚀 Projects

-I build practical, scalable applications that solve real problems.
-You'll find full-stack web apps, backend systems, DSA implementations, and GenAI experiments — all focused on clean code and meaningful impact.
+I mostly build practical full-stack apps, scalable backends, and the occasional GenAI experiment.
+Some projects started as “just for fun” and ended up teaching me more than any course ever could.

-*(Some of them even started working at 3 AM… after enough coffee.)*
+*(A few of them magically started working at 3 AM after excessive coffee consumption.)*

-Check out my pinned repositories to see them in action.
+Feel free to explore my pinned repos 👀

 ---